 Average Length of Effects: 2-4 hrs

-Tinctures are absorbed through the mouth for fast and effective relief.
-Unlike edibles, the active ingredients don’t have to be processed by your digestive system and therefore take effect more quickly.
+Mucosal delivery involves the absorption of an herb through a mucous membrane.
+Tinctures are one of the most common forms of mucosal delivery and are absorbed through the mouth for fast and effective relief.
+Unlike with edibles, the active ingredients don’t have to be processed by your digestive system and therefore take effect more quickly.

 Perfect for discreet yet fast medication during your day.

 How to Use: Tinctures (AKA “sublinguals”) are placed under the tongue for 15-120 seconds and then swallowed.
 You can also add tinctures to your food or drink to easily turn anything into an edible.
 When tinctures are immediately swallowed, they will act within your system like an edible would.